In this recap series of The Future Is Female conference 2017, we delve into one of the panels, Investing 101: Starting Your Investments

 Many panellists including Dr Koh emphasised the importance of research and developing one’s own opinions when it comes to money management.

 “You are going to hear a lot from panellists, and you are going to read a lot on the internet.
 Be very clear of your goals when you form your research so that when you are ready to invest, you can make firm decisions.
 That way you can have a peace of mind as you watch your hard-earned savings grow.” -Dr Koh Noi Eng

 Andy Lim of JL Family Law was quick to joke, “Don’t worry about what the investment managers tell you.
 They don’t really know anything at all!”

 He recalled his recent experience in calling out the predicted currency rate by investment managers between the US dollar to Japanese Yen back in 2015.
-At that point of time, his investment managers, who were also his friends, had predicted a weakened exchange rate of 1USD to 1.30 Yen.
-Instead of weakening as predicted, the yen strengthened and his skepticism was right.
+At that point in time, his investment managers, who were also his friends, had predicted a weakened exchange rate of 1USD to 1.30 Yen.
+Instead of weakening as predicted, the yen strengthened and his scepticism was right.
 His friends later claimed that the fundamentals had changed since their last prediction so the claim was invalid.

 Invest for Long-term Goals

 Cedric Chehab, Head of Asia Research at BMI Research took the opportunity to set perspectives right.
 He cautioned that investing is not the way to make a quick buck.

 “As a retail investor (anyone who invests independently), you are bound to make a few mistakes.
 Know your comfort label before you start to invest.
 Like Dr Koh has mentioned, save habitually.
 Some of them can go into cash savings, some can go into equities, and some can go into bonds.
 Invest in the general stuff that you are comfortable in.”